-Slow Speed School Zones are areas in front of and surrounding a school with posted speed limits as low as 15 mph and where speed management strategies such as signage and design treatments (e.g., curb extensions, speed bumps, and lane narrowing) are used to reduce speeds.
-While Slow Speed School Zones may share design treatments or characteristics with concepts such as Slow Streets and School Streets, they are fundamentally different.
-For example, Slow Speed School Zones do not close off or actively discourage motor vehicle traffic, but instead emphasize the slow movement of vehicles.
-Whereas, both Slow Streets and School Streets do limit the movement of motor vehicle traffic.
+According to the Safe Systems Approach outlined by the U.S. Department of Transportation, achieving safe speeds requires more than just setting speed limits.
+Achieving safe speeds requires a requires a multifaceted approach that leverages road design treatments, speed limit setting, education, and enforcement.
+This report, therefore, provides guidance on lowering speed limits and infrastructure recommendations in School Zones.
+While School Zones may use similar design treatments or characteristics as concepts such as Slow Streets and School Streets, they are fundamentally different.
+For example, most School Zones do not close off or actively discourage motor vehicle traffic, but instead emphasize the slow movement of vehicles.
+Slow Streets and School Streets are defined below.